 Dr. Ku is also continually widening his gamut of responsibilities.
-For instance, he now teaches undergraduate business economics and analytics courses and instructs MAcc, MBA, and EMBA programmes.
+For instance, he now teaches business economics and analytics courses for undergraduates, MAcc, MBA, and EMBA programmes.
 Since 2017, he also took on the administrator roles of Assistant Dean and Director of the Integrated BBA programme, which enable him to create a lasting impact beyond the classroom.
 In coming August, he will also pick up the baton from Prof. Andy Wong to become the Associate Dean for Undergraduate Studies, shouldering greater responsibilities for the school community.

 Thinking of advancing yourself in the new normal?
 Explore what’s in your future with CUHK Business School’s programmes.